doomsquadairsoft/d3vice-xbee-gateway/README.md

 ## Installation

+The user account which runs the gateway needs linux permissions to access tty and dialout groups (May or may not be required for your OS)

+  `sudo usermod -aG tty,dialout <YOUR_USERNAME_HERE>`

+Reboot your computer (or do fancy permmission refresh stuff) after performing the above, so permissions are applied.

 The gateway uses nodejs to to communicate over USB with the radio, and communicate with the server using feathersjs realtime framework.
 Installing project dependencies is simple--

     npm install